Keep Maryland Safe From Drilling

 Together, we can keep Maryland safe from drilling

 Drilling in Maryland would threaten our clean water, clean air, and treasured places.
 So Environment Maryland is mobilizing concerned residents from across the state to keep us protected from dirty and dangerous gas drilling.
 Powerful lobbyists for the gas industry will fight us tooth and nail.
 But with your support, we can win real results to keep Maryland’s people and treasured natural places safe from drilling.
-Send a message to our legislators today.

 - Learn the truth about fracking.
 Watch our new expose and take action to stop fracking today.
 Take action.